koii-network/docs/develop/microservices-and-tasks/task-development-kit-tdk/using-the-task-namespace/timestamp-round-and-slot.md

 ### What should be submit and audit?

 Not all tasks need to be audited through timestamp.
-But if your Koii Task involves REST API, we strongly recommend you to use timestamp to conduct a more accurate audit and confirm your API health status.
-In addition, if your Koii Task needs to be carried out at an accurate point in time, getSlot is also one of the options.
+But if your Koii task involves REST API, we strongly recommend you to use timestamp to conduct a more accurate audit and confirm your API health status.
+In addition, if your Koii task needs to be carried out at an accurate point in time, `getSlot` is also one of the options.